How to deal with emotionally unavailable relationships.

 That would often happen in business and friend relationships.
 The following was more common in my romantic relationships.

 In other relationships I felt like there was no real space for me to connect and contribute to them.
 Even though they said they wanted a relationship, there was no room for me.
 That left me feeling inadequate and not enough, again eroding my self-esteem.

-Experiences like that (with a belief system like that) totally eroded my self-esteem.
+Experiences like that (and with a belief system like that) totally eroded my self-esteem.

 Regular deflection, avoidance, and blame is the way they roll.
-They’ll focus on the “over there with you” rather than the “what’s going on with me”.
+They’ll focus on the “what’s going on over there with you” rather than the way they’re contributing to the situation.

 The think/feel/act reaction: